progval/Limnoria/plugins/Reply/README.rst

 Commands
 --------
-.. _command-Reply-action:
+.. _command-reply-action:

 action <text>
   Replies with <text> as an action.
 Use nested commands to your benefit here.

-.. _command-Reply-notice:
+.. _command-reply-notice:

 notice <text>
   Replies with <text> in a notice.
 Use nested commands to your benefit here.
 If you want a private notice, nest the private command.

-.. _command-Reply-private:
+.. _command-reply-private:

 private <text>
   Replies with <text> in private.
 Use nested commands to your benefit here.

-.. _command-Reply-replies:
+.. _command-reply-replies:

 replies <str> [<str> ...]
   Replies with each of its arguments <str> in separate replies, depending the configuration of supybot.reply.oneToOne.

-.. _command-Reply-reply:
+.. _command-reply-reply:

 reply <text>
   Replies with <text>.
 Equivalent to the alias, 'echo $nick: $1'.

+.. _conf-Reply:

 Configuration
 -------------

+.. _conf-supybot.plugins.Reply.public:

 supybot.plugins.Reply.public
   This config variable defaults to "True", is not network-specific, and is  not channel-specific.